-The first gas entry event occurred at a pressure of ~4190 kPa on Day 751, prior to a peak in gas pressure of 4212 kPa.
-This is consistent with that seen in the laboratory (Cuss et al., 2022; Cuss, 2024), when a deviation from the ideal gas law showed that gas was exiting the injection circuit.
+The first gas entry event occurred at a pressure of ~4190 kPa on Day 751, prior to a peak in gas pressure of 4210 kPa.
+This is consistent with that seen in the laboratory study (Cuss et al., 2022; Cuss, 2024), when a deviation from the ideal gas law showed that gas was exiting the injection circuit and entering the OPA.
 In the field test this could be leakage along the borehole/packer interface.
-However, in GT the pressure within the packer was significantly greater than the gas injection pressure and no evidence of direct gas movement was seen in the pressure response in the intervals above and below the injection interval.
-As with laboratory tests, this event was not accompanied by any mechanical response and was only noted from the gas injection pressure.
+However, in GT the pressure within the packer was significantly greater than the gas injection pressure and no evidence of direct gas movement was seen in the pressure response in the intervals above and below the injection interval, with the pressure changes observed attributed to elastic response of the system.
+As with laboratory tests, initial gas entry was not accompanied by any mechanical response and was only noted from the gas injection pressure.
 Gas peak pressure was seen to be 3600 kPa above the pore pressure in the injection interval prior to gas testing.
 In laboratory testing the gas entry/peak pressure occurred close to the minimum principal stress.
-This is well constrained within a laboratory test but is not in GT.
-Modelling of a nearby experiment had suggested that the three principal stresses at the GT site would be 3.8, 4.7, and 5.3 MPa (Guglielmi et al., 2020).
-Therefore, gas entry occurred at a pressure greater than the minimum principal stress, but less than the intermediate stress.
+This is well constrained within a laboratory test but is not at the GT site within the Mont Terri rock laboratory.
+Interpretation of the FS experiment (see Fig.3 for location) had suggested that the three principal stresses at GT would be approximately 3.8, 4.7, and 5.3 MPa (Guglielmi et al., 2020), and hydraulic tests gave a good estimate of the stress normal to the bedding of 4.2 MPa.
+Therefore, gas entry occurred at a pressure greater than the minimum principal stress, but less than the intermediate stress, but at a pressure close to that shown by Guglielmi et al. (2020) normal to bedding.
+However, it must be acknowledged that the stress field at GT is uncertain and that the estimates above represent the best currently available data.

 Bock (2000) report a tensile strength perpendicular and parallel to bedding of 1MPa and 2 MPa respectively.
 Wild et al. (2015) report tensile strength between ~1 MPa and 3 MPa, while Winhausen et al. (2023) report tensile strength between 1.1 and 2.4 MPa dependent on the orientation of the fracture with respect to bedding.
 Fracture mechanics dictates that the OPA would fail in a tensile manner when the pressure was equal to the minimum principal stress plus tensile strength; therefore, when excess pressure equals the tensile strength.
 If the minimum principal stress is 3.8 MPa and the peak gas pressure is 4.21 MPa, the excess pressure is ~0.41 MPa, considerably lower than previously reported tensile strengths.
+If the stress perpendicular to bedding is 4.2 MPa, the excess pressure is close to zero.
 As the minimum principal stress is poorly constrained, it is uncertain whether the gas injection pressure reached a level expectant to result in tensile fracturing of the rock.
-However, the gas pressure was close to the modelled stress field and therefore gas peak pressure has been interpreted as being similar in the field and laboratory and not the result of a fracturing process.
+However, the gas pressure was close to the estimated stress field and therefore gas peak pressure has been interpreted as being similar in that observed in the better constrained laboratory study (Cuss, 2024), with dilatant pathway formation occurring at the minimum principal stress and not the result of a fracturing process.